Merzasphor/MWSE/docs/source/lua/type/niFogProperty.rst

 niFogProperty
 ====================================================================================================

-A rendering property that allows the application to enable, disable and control the appearance of fogging, also known as haze.
+A rendering property that controls the appearance of fogging.

 Properties
 ----------------------------------------------------------------------------------------------------